luk4c5/shenanigan/README.md

 # Warnings
 --install currently only supports Ubuntu/Debian

-Be ready to face a lot of bugs, I'm not being modest, YOU'RE GOING to face a LOT of bugs.
+Be ready to face a lot of bugs.

+I'm not being modest, YOU'RE GOING to face a LOT of bugs.

 # Usage
 ```